Unifiedly Efficient Inference on All-Dimensional Targets for Large-Scale GLMs: Preliminaries

 \subsection{Decorrelated score function for GLMs}

 In this section, we present a concise overview of GLMs and the decorrelated score function.
-Suppose that the observations $\{y_i,\boldsymbol{x}_i\}_{i=1}^n$ are independent and identically distributed ($i.i.d.$) drawn from the population $\{y,\boldsymbol{x}\}$ with some joint distribution $P$, where $y\in\mathbb{R}$ represents the response variable and \(\boldsymbol{x}\in\mathbb{R}^p\) is the covariate vector.
-Within the framework of generalized linear models (GLMs) with a canonical link, the conditional density of $y|\boldsymbol{x}$ can be expressed as:
+Suppose that the observations $\{y_i,\boldsymbol{x}_i\}_{i=1}^n$ are independent and identically distributed (i.i.d.) drawn from the population $\{y,\boldsymbol{x}\}$ with some joint distribution $P$, where $y\in\mathbb{R}$ represents the response variable and \(\boldsymbol{x}\in\mathbb{R}^p\) is the covariate vector.
+Within the framework of GLMs with a canonical link, the conditional density of $y|\boldsymbol{x}$ can be expressed as: